Iranian games ratings proposed for international games producers to gauge their suitability for the islamic world

 The Greens don't have a formal position on the absence of an R18+ classification for video games just yet, Ludlam said.
 We plan on being informed by the material that comes through in the public consultation, and we'll be forming an

 Personally, I've formed a view, and I suspect my colleagues have as well.
 We want to stay ahead of the debate this year, and we're already talking to the industry and to people with a range of different views.

+category.
 That's a sign that there needs to be some kind of reform.
-I think we do need R18+ for games, but only on the condition that there is a good look at the way that we classify video games in this country to make sure that some of the very real concerns that
+I think we do need R18+ for games, but only on the condition that there is a good look at the way that we classify video games in this country to make sure that some of the very

 Ludlam believes the public consultation will result in a solid base of reasonably well-researched support for a change to the system.
 His views on South Australian Attorney-General Michael Atkinson are not so positive.

 I think the position he took to block the rest of the country from moving forward was really unhelpful, and I don't think he necessarily provided the arguments to back up the position he took.